ctools/ctools/doc/source/users/reference_manual/csmodelsois.rst

 Synopsis
 ----------

-This tool generates a map cube from a subset of sky model components contained in an input model.
+This script generates a map cube from a subset of sky model components contained in an input model.
 A map cube is a series of sky maps, each spanned by Right Ascension or Galactic longitude and Declination or Galactic latitude.
 Each map corresponds to a specific photon energy.
 The energy binning of the map cube may be either linear, logarithmic, or custom defined using an input file.

-csmodelsois generates a map cube FITS file comprising two extensions.
+:ref:`csmodelsois` generates a map cube FITS file comprising two extensions.
 The primary extension contains a 3-dimensional image containing the map cube values.
 A second extension named ``ENERGIES`` contains a binary table that defines the energy values of each map in the cube.

-Optionally, csmodelsois can also output an updated model XML file in which all sources from the input model XML file used to generate the map cube are replaced with an updated model that uses the generated map cube.
-This is done by specifying the 'outmodel' parameter.
-The 'soilist' parameter specifies a list of source names (separated by ',') to be excluded from the generated cube.
+Optionally, :ref:`csmodelsois` can also output an updated model XML file in which all sources from the input model XML file used to generate the map cube are replaced with an updated model that uses the generated map cube.
+This is done by specifying the ``outmodel`` parameter.
+The ``soilist`` parameter specifies a list of source names (separated by ``,``) to be excluded from the generated cube.

 General parameters
 ------------------